hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/ppl.md

 # Recycle and remake
+The IQAASL project included an onboarding process to allow other associations and groups to participate in data collection using a basic reporting system that can be maintained by staff of either organization.
 Precious Plastic Léman [PPL](https://preciousplasticleman.ch/) is part of a global association that plays an active role locally to promote different methods to reuse and reduce plastic waste on Lake Geneva.
-Members of PPL took time out of their shchedule to collect thousands of pieces of trash as part of the IQAASL project.
+Members of PPL collected thousands of discarded items as part of the IQAASL project extensively along Lac Léman and Rhone river as well as other regions throughout Switzerland.
 A small portion of those objects were recycled into new products.

 PPL members design, prototype and fabricate products from recycled plastics.
 The process has a several steps: